 So, yes.
 That is the line of strength which I hang on to an otherwise meaningless life.

-If the end on earth is the end—and we’ll just evaporate, transformed into nothingness.
-Or reincarnate into a cockroach.
-Or, crap! a dying-when-born human being and the vicious cycle goes on & on—no matter how hard I work to be a good person (imperfect human being will never meet the standard of a perfect God, geddit?)—then, I don’t know what else can be sadder, scarier and purposeless than this.
+If the end of life on earth is the end—and we’ll just evaporate, transform into nothingness.
+Or reincarnate into a cockroach—then, I don’t know what else can be sadder, scarier and purposeless than this.

 But I digress.